 Personal, Social and Health Education (PSHE), which is taught via timetable enrichment days, tutor time, and across a range of curriculum subjects at various times through the year.

-Subjects Year 9: Choice and engagement curriculum In Year 9, students are mature enough to begin to choose which subjects they wish to study in more depth.
+In Year 9, students are mature enough to begin to choose which subjects they wish to study in more depth.
 In Year 9, students engage with their chosen subjects so that they have time to consider which subjects they might wish to take at GCSE, and to allow them space to explore the subjects in more detail.
 Feedback has shown that by this stage a real passion is developing in some foundation subjects and students want to spend more time in these.

 Students in Year 9 continue to study the core subjects, and in addition, they choose five subjects which they wish to explore at a greater depth.
 (One of these, they can choose to take as an early GCSE at the end of Year 10 should they wish).